-Workforce and Benefits Administration (formerly Economic Benefits and Employment Services) determines eligibility for assistance programs and provides economic aid, employment assistance, and support services to individuals and families.
+Workforce and Benefits Administration determines eligibility for assistance programs and provides economic aid, employment assistance, and support services to individuals and families.

 The Department of Child Support Services establishes paternity and child support orders, and collects child and spousal support payments.